tariqahmed1912/internship-kloudle/docs/working_of_pipeline.md

 ### **Jenkins Pipeline**

 Jenkins is a continuous integration server which has the ability to support the automation of software development processes.
 It can be used to create several automation jobs and run them as a pipeline.
 A Jenkins Pipeline is a series of jobs/events to perform build, testing and deployment of software.
-In a Jenkins Pipeline, every job has some sort of dependency on at least one or more jobs or events.
-In our case, we will be integrating security in our pipeline by performing static and dynamic analysis using various SAST and DAST tools.
+Every job has some sort of dependency on at least one or more jobs or events in a pipeline.
+In DevSecOps, security is integrated into the pipeline by performing static and dynamic analysis using various SAST and DAST tools.

 ### **Jenkinsfile**